elixir-lang/elixir/lib/elixir/pages/mix-and-otp/agents.md

 end
 ```

 The first step in our implementation is to call `use Agent`.
-Most of the functionality we will learn in this guide, such as `GenServer` and `Supervisor`, follow this pattern.
+Most of the functionality we will learn, such as `GenServer` and `Supervisor`, follow this pattern.
 For all of them, calling `use` generates a `child_spec/1` function with default configuration, which will be handy when we start supervising processes in chapter 4.

 Then we define a `start_link/1` function, which will effectively start the agent.
 It is a convention to define a `start_link/1` function that always accepts a list of options.
 We don't plan on using any options right now, but we might later on.
 We then proceed to call `Agent.start_link/1`, which receives an anonymous function that returns the Agent's initial state.